Certification - Business

 The RMAI Resource Library is your one-stop shop for knowledge and information featuring the following subject areas:

-• RMAI Information & Opportunities – RMAI Ad Kit, Contributor Guidelines, Maximizing Your Membership, DEI Baseline Recommendations, Exhibitor & Sponsor Prospectus, and 2023 Annual Report
+• RMAI Information & Opportunities – RMAI Ad Kit, Contributor Guidelines, Maximizing Your Membership, DEI Baseline Recommendations, Exhibitor & Sponsor Prospectus, Annual Reports and more.

 • Certification Resources – Program Overview, Governance Document, Certified Business Directory, Certified Individual Directory, Education […]